 - on-demand malware removal software for if and when a machine has already become infected

-These new products are combined with:
+These are combined with:

 - military-grade drive wiping technology